arnemahl/pockito/README.md

 ##### Reactito.listenWhileMounted

 However, to make it even simpler, you can use `listenWhileMounted(reactComponent)`.
-It adds a StateInjector to the component and automatically unlistens when the component unmounts.
+It adds a StateInjector to the component and automatically unlistens when the component unmounts. **NOTE:** Use this method in component*Did*Mount.

 ```
-componentWillMount() {
+componentDidMount() {
     Store.listenWhileMounted(this, 'showLoadingScreen');
 }
 ```